karan-kapoor90/namswan/_posts/2020-01-02-gobhi-Paratha.md

 image: "/assets/images/gobhi-paratha.jpg"
 ---

 One of Noth india's staples!
-Breakfast, lunch, or dinner, an all time winner and a sure shot crowd pleaser!
+Breakfast, lunch, or dinner, Gobhi Paratha is an all time winner and a sure shot crowd pleaser!
 If you haven't tried it,now's the time.

 ## Ingredients